Navalny jail shows grim reality of Russia-EU diplomacy

 Peskov did not categorically rule out a Borrell-Navalny meeting.

-But if Borrell does go and see the Russian anti-corruption campaigner in Matrosskaya Tishina, he and European media would see a face of modern Russia that is a far cry from the pomp of Lavrov's Gothic palazzo, not to mention the $1bn (€830m) mansion that Navalny recently accused Russian president Vladimir Putin of building himself on the Black Sea coast.
+But if Borrell is allowed to go and see the Russian anti-corruption campaigner in Matrosskaya Tishina, he and European media would see a face of modern Russia that is a far cry from the pomp of Lavrov's Gothic mansion, not to mention the $1bn (€830m) palace that Navalny recently accused Russian president Vladimir Putin of building himself on the Black Sea coast.

 The photos of the prison published by EUobserver go back to 2009, when a former inmate, anti-corruption campaigner Sergei Magnitsky, was killed there.

-Some show just how impoverished Russian prison health services appear, compared, not least, to the German hospital where Navalny was recently treated after Russian spies poisoned him.
+Some show just how impoverished Russian prison health services appear, compared, for instance, to the German hospital where Navalny was recently treated after Russian spies poisoned him with a chemical weapon.

-Others show grubby washing facilities and general living conditions.
+Other pictures show squalid washing facilities and general living conditions.

-There have been some renovations in Matrosskaya Tishina in the past 10 years, according to Ivan Cherkasov, a Russian émigré living in London who used to work with Magnitsky.
+There have been some renovations in Matrosskaya Tishina in the past 10 years, according to Ivan Cherkasov, a Russian émigré living in London, who used to work with Magnitsky.

-And there are no reports that Navalny has been mistreated while he was there.
+And there are no reports that Navalny has been mistreated while he has been there.

 'Stakans'

-But some of the photos from Matrosskaya Tishina also showed that inhuman treatment was normal there.
+But a few of the photos also showed that inhuman treatment was normal.

-Some of the cells - called "stakans", a Russian word meaning "cylinders" - are so small that prisoners can just about sit down inside.
+Some of the cells - called "stakans", a Russian word meaning "cylinders" or "glasses" - are so small that prisoners can just about sit down inside.

-"In many cases, they're used as torture chambers where a person is locked in for a substantial period of time without being able to move, causing psychological and physical suffering," Ivan Cherkasov, a Russian émigré living in London told EUobserver.
+"In many cases, they're used as torture chambers, where a person is locked in for a substantial period of time without being able to move, causing psychological and physical suffering," Cherkasov told EUobserver.

-"Many of these cylinders, though not the ones shown in these pics, are so tiny that prisoners can't sit down.
+"Many of these cylinders, though not the ones shown in these pics, are so tiny that prisoners can't even sit down.
 All they can do is stand," he said.

 "You can imagine what a human being feels like after a few hours of standing upright, bricked up in the wall," he added.

-The prison held "all kinds of people - businessmen under investigation, political activists, protesters, and other detainees", Cherkasov noted.
+Matrosskaya Tishina held "all kinds of people - businessmen under investigation, political activists, protesters, and other detainees", Cherkasov noted.

-"It's notorious for extracting false confessions using torture," he said.
+"It's notorious for extracting false confessions under torture," he said.

 Borrell's choice